 Stretch & Tents was proud to be the sole supplier of canvas for this event and sent twenty of our best riggers to carry out this gargantuan operation.
 In typical English fashion, they endured scorching hot weather during the installation only for the forecast to change to torrential rain for the weekend of the festival (18-20 June).

-Big Foot’s organizers must have had access to a crystal ball and foreseen this epic downpour as our tents and pagodas provided close to 5000 square meters of shelter which kept everyone dry (except for those knees deep in the mosh pit at Primal Scream).
+Big Foot’s organisers must have had access to a crystal ball and foreseen this epic downpour as our tents and pagodas provided close to 5000 square meters of shelter which kept everyone dry (except for those knees deep in the mosh pit at Primal Scream).

 As a predominantly hop-centric festival, the pièce de rèsistance had to be the two colossal beer hall’s that our riggers built.
 One of the many great features of stretch tents is the ability to join tents together to create larger and more impressive structures.